Japanese man dies mid-flight with stomach full of cocaine

 "Flight attendants noticed a person suffering convulsions, and requested permission to make an emergency landing in Hermosillo, Sonora," it said in a statement.

-An autopsy found the man had swallowed 246 packets of cocaine, each measuring one by 2.5 centimetres (about one by one-third inch).
+An autopsy found the man had swallowed 246 packets of cocaine, each measuring one by 2.5cm.

 The cause of death was swelling of the brain caused by a drug overdose, said the statement.